Bucks' P.J. Tucker: Out Saturday

 1 min read

-A calf strain will keep the veteran out for a second straight game.
-His next chance to take the court is Monday against the Clippers.
+Tucker will be sidelined for a sixth straight game.
+His next chance to play is Tuesday against the Warriors.

 More News